Miami Airport: The Ultimate 4-7 Hour MIA Layover Guide (by a Pilot)

 The taxi waiting area at Miami International Airport.
 Photo (CC BY-SA4.0): Alexisrael, Wikipedia

 Taxis are also available from outside of the arrivals area on the ground level.
-Metered fares cost $6.90 for the first mile and $2.40 for each additional mile.
-Various flat rates are also available.
+Various rates apply.

 These are almost always the most efficient way to get to and from MIA airport, but traffic can get pretty bad in the MIA.
 Make sure to plan in some extra time just in case.